Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

-On theoretical grounds, one naively anticipates a significant dissipation of the bulk energy of a GRB outflow just below the photosphere, either by internal \citep{eic94,bro11b,mor10} or collimation shocks \citep{bro07,laz09}.
+On theoretical grounds, one naively anticipates significant dissipation of the bulk energy of a GRB outflow just below the photosphere, either by internal \citep{eic94,bro11b,mor10} or collimation shocks \citep{bro07,laz09}.
 They are mediated by radiation and their typical size is on the order of a few Thomson depths \citep{bud10,kat10,lev08,lev12}, larger than any kinetic scale by many orders of magnitudes.
-Their structure and emission are, therefore, vastly different than those of collisionless shocks that can only form above the photosphere, where the Thomson optical depth is well below unity.
-The large shock width strongly suppresses particle acceleration \citep{lev08,kat10}, yet a non-thermal spectrum can be produced inside the shock via bulk Comptonization \citep{bud10} and formation of a Band-like spectrum is conceivable \citep{ker14}.
-Alternatively, sub-photospheric dissipation may be accomplished through magnetic reconnection if the flow remains highly magnetized at mild optical depths, in which case particle acceleration may ensue.
-Under such conditions, formation of a Band spectrum is also plausible \citep{bel13,gia12,vur13}.
+Their structure and emission are, therefore, vastly different from those of collisionless shocks above the photosphere, where the Thomson optical depth is well below unity.
+The large shock width strongly suppresses particle acceleration \citep{lev08,kat10}, yet a non-thermal spectrum can be produced inside the shock via bulk Comptonization \citep{bud10} and formation of a Band-like spectrum is conceivable \citep{ker14}. {Alternatively, sub-photospheric dissipation may be accomplished through shocks or magnetic reconnection.
+The first can produce non-thermal spectra even without particle acceleration \citep{ito17}.
+The second holds if the flow remains highly magnetized at mild optical depths, in which case a Band spectrum may follow by particle acceleration \citep{bel13,gia12,vur13}.}

 Observationally, a photospheric model (black body plus power law) or a Band function provides a satisfactory fit to most BATSE GRB light curves.
-However, extending spectra to the low energy range of 2-28 keV (of the BeppoSAX Wide Field Cameras) poses challenges in a number of cases.
+However, extending spectra to the low energy range of 2-28 keV (of the {\em BeppoSAX} Wide Field Cameras) poses challenges in a number of cases.
 For the extended energy range of 2-2000 keV, a Comptonization model appears more robust in producing satisfactory fits \citep{fro13}.
 The low energy window is consistent with Comptonization of black body background photons by an initially non-relativistic expanding outflow, perhaps representative of the initial launch at stellar breakout of the outflow creating the GRB.
-A particular example, the breakout of a striped MHD jet, computed using numerical simulations, is here presented in \S5.2.
+High luminosities may particularly derive from intermittent sources, that may be illustrated by numerical simulations on the breakout of a striped relativlstic MHD jet \citep{van15a}.